-SimWorks Manual Installation Guide on Windows 10
+SimWorks Manual Installation Guide on Windows 10 (or newer)

 The following tutorial provides a step-by-step guide on how to install manually the prerequisites to run SimWorks.
 You should not need to use this guide if you install SimWorks with the automatic installer downloaded from the website.
 Please see the automatic SimWorks installation guide in that case.

 This guide is only providing a detailed reference in the case something goes wrong with the automatic installation and you want to complete the installation manually.
 The commands you should type are displayed in italic, this guide expands the same process of the SimWorks setup wizard when it is run for the first time.

 The latest version of SimWorks is available for download here.
 Once downloaded, you can extract the compressed folder in your preferred location.
 We recommend extracting it as “Administrator” in C:\.
 The SimWorks executable (SimWork.exe) can be found in the SimWorks folder, to start it double click on the executable.